 One of the reasons it's so hard to get an accurate count of the current Pagan and Wiccan population is because there are so many people who are simply private about their beliefs.
 Estimates in the United States alone suggest that there are anywhere from 200,000 to two million Pagans and Wiccans in the country.

 As Paganism and Wicca move more towards the mainstream, more and more people are coming out of the broom closet.
 Some are flamboyant and vocal, others are more discreet and quiet.
+Most of us, honestly, are somewhere in the middle.
 Others don't come out at all, because they're concerned about the reactions they'll receive.

 Bear in mind also that there's a huge difference between being private and being deceptive.
 If you're a teen who's trying to decide what to say to your parents about Wicca, read My Parents Don't Want Me To Be Wiccan in the FAQ section.